-THROUGH THE WALL VENTING: (HORIZONTAL VENTING WITH STANDARD VENT TERMINALS).
+THROUGH THE WALL VENTING: (HORIZONTAL VENTING)

-Cut two 2 1/2 in.
-(6.4 cm) diameter holes in the wall at the point where the vent connector is going to pass through the wall.
+Cut a 2 1/2 in.
+(6.4 cm) diameter hole in the wall at the point where the vent connector is going to pass through the wall.
 Use the proper cement to secure the 45° vent terminal provided with the water heater to the vent connector.
-The distance between the edges of the 45° vent terminal and the exterior wall (see Figure 10) must be 1 in.
+The distance between the edges of the 45° vent terminal and the exterior wall (see Figure 7) must be at least 1 in.
 (2.5 cm).
-The exhaust and intake must not be less than 16" (40.6 cm) apart, and the exhaust terminal must be a minimum of 2 in.
-(5.1 cm) higher than the intake terminal (see figure 11a).
 Use the proper cement and assembly procedures to secure the vent connector joints between the terminal and the blower outlet.
-Provide support brackets for every 5 feet (1.5m) of horizontal vent.
+Provide support brackets for every 5 feet (1.5 m) of horizontal vent.